epicfilemcnulty/bashido/README.md

 Status
 ====

 The current status is beta.
 Bashido is already usable and quite helpful, but documentation coverage is not complete, some code needs revision, et caetera, et caetera.
-First release is due at the end of August, 2016 a.d.
+As soon as I feel it's ready, there will be the first production release.
 Meanwhile, reviews, critics and suggestions are more than welcomed.

 Requirements